The Final Push: Finishing Poems (Virtual)

 Instructor: Rachel Richardson

 It can feel easy to draft poems, and even to revise them in fits and starts.
 But then what?
 How do you know a poem is done and solid enough to submit to magazine editors?
-In this short workshop, we’ll do the work of choosing poems to finish and get out there.
-We'ill workshop your best pieces intensively, with the goal being to help each author polish and prepare poems for publication.
+In this short workshop, which will be conducted on Zoom (a user-friendly video platform), we’ll do the work of choosing poems to finish and get out there.
+We'll workshop your best pieces intensively, with the goal being to help each author polish and prepare poems for publication.

 In addition to thorough workshop, class time will include discussion of literary magazines, submission guidelines, and strategies for publication.
 You will leave this class with several finished poems and the confidence to submit them to magazines and share them widely.